tlaasik/ulauncher/README.md

 [Download precompiled launcher exe files here](http://shuugames.com/download/ulauncher_0_1.zip)

+If you don't want to deal with Visual Studio C++ part, but just want to change icon and error message texts in launcher then use lightweight resource modification tools.
+For example this one [Resource Hacker](http://www.angusj.com/resourcehacker)

 This should run on both 32 and 64 bit versions of Windows 7, 8 and 10.
 It's verified to work on 64bit win10 and 64bit win8.1.